-- 11.1 The glazed doors from the entrance lobby into the Church and meeting room are both Georgian wired clear glass and are satisfactory. - 11.2 Other doors are flush type lightweight construction and fit for purpose. - 11.3 The boiler house door is perforated with air grills from previous boiler 2 function.
-This door should now be replaced with a new fire doors the new boiler draws its air from the external airbricks.

-11.4 There is a storeroom built in the west corner of the Nave, which was for toys when a toddlers group met in Church, however this is no longer the case.
+- 11.1 The glazed doors from the entrance lobby into the Church and meeting room are both Georgian wired clear glass and are satisfactory. - 11.2 Other doors are flush type lightweight construction and fit for purpose. - 11.3 The boiler house door has been replaced with a new fire door.
+However, 1 the frame or door need to have intumescent straps installed. - 11.4 There is a storeroom built in the west corner of the Nave, which was for toys when a toddlers group met in Church, however this is no longer the case.
 Also noted were store cupboards in the wc's which have been modified.